pragtical/pragtical.github.io/docs/api/core.statusview.md

 (method) core.statusview:hide_items(names?: string|table<integer, string>)
 ```

-Hides the given items from the status view or all if no names given.
+Hide specific items or all items if no names provided.

+@*param* `names` — Single name or list of item names

 ---